pariya-tavangar/Cisco-Packet-Tracer-IOT-Examples/README.md

 ## How To Use? ⚙

-This repository contains some prepared examples which you can simply download and imply your own new ideas.
+This repository contains some prepared examples which you can simply download and imply your own innovation.
 Each file owns short explanation about the main procedure in the attached documentation.

 ## Developer Todo 📝
 - [x] add first 4 files